“Eman at Yazdchi Law was extremely professional, responsive, and supportive at all times. He and his staff exceeded all of my expectations.”

 (a) A person or entity shall not enter into a contract or agreement for labor or services with a construction, farm labor, garment, janitorial, security guard, port drayage motor carrier, or warehouse contractor, if the person or entity knows or should know that the contract or agreement does not include funds sufficient to allow the contractor to comply with all applicable local, state, and federal laws or regulations governing the labor or services to be provided.

-Section 2810 bars a hiring entity from entering a labor contract it knows lacks funds to cover wages, workers' comp, and statutory labor-law costs.
+Labor Code 2810 bars a hiring entity from entering a labor contract it knows lacks funds to cover wages, workers' comp premiums, and statutory labor-law costs in seven specific industries.

 Injured at work?
 Call (661) 273-1780